 “It has been very important for us in Athletics Training to develop an area that strives for the very best.
 That means the most advanced technology we can offer, the best care we can offer,” said Ellison.
 “Having an injury or not feeling well is not fun in itself.
 We strive to make sure that everything we do makes the student-athletes feel at ease.”

 Ellison is a member of several committees and associations affiliated with athletic training, and has served on numerous advisory and search committees during his tenure at LMU.
-Ellison was appointed the athletic trainer for the Los Angeles Lakers Summer Pro League Mini-camp, the Magic Johnson Mid-Summer All-Star Charity Game, Pete Newell's Big Man Camps, and numerous other summer pro-leagues and summer camps in Southern California.
+Ellison was appointed the athletic trainer for the Los Angeles Lakers Summer Pro League Mini-camp, the Magic Johnson Mid-Summer All-Star Charity Game, Pete Newell’s Big Man Camps, United States Tennis Association and numerous other summer pro-leagues and summer camps in Southern California.

-Ellison went on to earn his Masters of Education with an emphasis in Guidance Counseling in 2006.
+Ellison went on to earn his Masters of Education with an emphasis in Guidance and Counseling in 2006.